nwalberts/koacksel/README.md

 If you don't, tasks will likely be asynchronous, and this shouldn't cause too much issue in development, but I can't promise success in production

 When you deploy, you will need to configure with Redis on your Heroku Addons.
-This doc talks briefly about configuration needed:
+This doc talks briefly about configuration needed.
+Since we are using React and we already have our own rails code, you can largely ignore the code files excepting the cable.yml file.
+Take special note of any heroku or terminal commands that may be needed:
 Heroku Guide to Action Cable (non-ReactJS) https://blog.heroku.com/real_time_rails_implementing_websockets_in_rails_5_with_action_cable